 Her Majesty’s Solicitor General for England and Wales in 1971 was Sir Geoffrey Howe, Queen’s Counsel, Member of the United Kingdom Parliament and an Officer of the Crown He praised the potential benefits of selling souvenir plots for fundraising in a parliamentary speech in the following terms “it helps the balance of payments and it gladdens the hearts of our continental cousins and enables them to obtain a splendidly medieval looking deed of title, which, no doubt, they display at some appropriate place in their homes.”
 He welcomed the fact that anyone might “purchase a ‘square foot of Old England’ for a comparatively modest sum”.
 He brought out the lighthearted nature of the sale by explaining that people might use their plots for “pole squatting” or flying an American flag.
 However he also expressed concerns about the burden that registering these titles would impose on the Land Registry.
 He anticipated that many millions of plots might be sold and registering them might in turn impose a considerable burden on the registration process.

-In Scotland, the Land Registration etc. (Scotland) Act 2012 (and before it the Land Registration Scotland Act, 1979), permit souvenir plots of land to be sold but specifically denies purchasers the right to register the purchaser of the land.
+In Scotland, the Land Registration etc. (Scotland) Act 2012 (and before it the Land Registration Scotland Act, 1979), permit souvenir plots of land to be sold but specifically denies purchasers the right to register the purchaser of the land in the Registers of Scotland.
 Purchasers do, however obtain a limited form of ownership which is less than a “real right”.
 A real right is not the opposite of an imaginary right, but a Scottish conveyancing terms meaning one which is enforceable against third parties. and capable of being recorded in the Register of Sasines or registered in the Land Register of Scotland.
 You would not, for example, be able to pledge your investment in a souvenir plot against a loan.
 But probably you would not want to!

 As you may imagine, getting the law right is fundamental to our business.
 My wife is a lawyer.
 I have a great respect for the law.
 The business was only started after our scottish solicitor gave the business model, the selling of souvenir plots, a clean bill of health.
 Two firms of Highland lawyers both agreed that our customers purchase an interest in the plots of land we sell and in 2015, in the face of one or two opinionated “academic” lawyers who took to social media to doubt that the land could be sold in this way, our lawyers advised us to take counsel’s opinion in order to establish the facts with even greater certainty.